JCTools/JCTools/README.md

 Build
 ==========
-JCTools is maven built and requires an existing Maven installation and JDK8.
+JCTools is maven built and requires an existing Maven installation and JDK8 (only for building, runtime is 1.6 compliant).

 With 'MAVEN_HOME/bin' on the path and JDK8 set to your 'JAVA_HOME' you should be able to run "mvn install" from this directory.